nextstrain/nextstrain-walkthrough/README.md

 ### Infer a divergence tree

 Infer a divergence tree from the alignment.
-Augur's tree subcommand is a lightweight wrapper around existing tree builders, providing some standardization of the input alignment and output across tools.
+`augur tree` is a lightweight wrapper around existing tree builders, providing some standardization of the input alignment and output across tools.
 We use IQ-TREE by default, but other options include FastTree and RAxML.

 > Note: All tree builders used by Augur are maximum-likelihood (ML) tools, enabling the "real-time" part of Nextstrain’s mission at the expense of the posterior and more sophisticated models available through Bayesian methods.